scalamolecule/molecule-web/docs/database/setup/domain-structure.md

     linkStyle default stroke: grey;
 ```

-Collection types are prefixed to the element type in the domain structure definition:
+Collection types are prefixed to the attribute type in the domain structure definition:

 ```scala
 val hobbies      = setString // Set of String